BrendanBezuko/graph_algo_visualizer/README.md

 # Graph Visulizer
-A webapp that shows a visual form of a 3d graph and animates algorithms on the graph

 ## Description

-This project is a resource-intensive application that leverages WebGL through Three.js, and is built using Webpack and Node.js.
+This project is a application that leverages WebGL through Three.js, and is built using Webpack and Node.js.
 It implements a Depth-First Search (DFS) algorithm for graphical exploration and utilizes the Floyd-Warshall algorithm for finding the shortest paths in a weighted graph, including path reconstruction.

 **Warning:** Due to its computational intensity, this application may cause performance issues or crashes in some browsers.